 Competition: A single race, match, game or singular sport contest.
 For example, a basketball game or the finals of the Olympic 100-meter race in athletics.
-For stage races and other sport contests where prizes are awarded on a daily or other interim basis the distinction between a
+For stage races and other sport contests where prizes are awarded on a daily or other interim basis the distinction between a Competition and an Event will be as provided in the rules of IWF.

-[Comment to Athlete: Individuals who participate in sport may fall in one of five categories: 1] International-Level Athlete, 2] National-Level Athlete, 3] individuals who are not International- or National-Level Athletes but over whom the International Federation or National Anti-Doping Organization has chosen to exercise authority, 4] Recreational Athlete, and 5] individuals over whom no International Federation or National Anti-Doping Organization has, or has chosen to, exercise authority.
+[[]Comment to Athlete: Individuals who participate in sport may fall in one of five categories: 1] International-Level Athlete, 2] National-Level Athlete, 3] individuals who are not International- or National-Level Athletes but over whom the International Federation or National Anti-Doping Organization has chosen to exercise authority, 4] Recreational Athlete, and 5] individuals over whom no International Federation or National Anti-Doping Organization has, or has chosen to, exercise authority.
 All International- and National-Level Athletes are subject to the anti-doping rules of the Code, with the precise definitions of international and national level sport to be set forth in the anti-doping rules of the International Federations and National Anti-Doping Organizations.]